Ice hockey at the Olympic Games: 2018–2022

-The Olympic ice hockey tournament in PyeongChang in 2018 was held without participation of NHL players for the first time since the 1994 Winter Olympics in Lillehammer.
-The favorites to win the gold medal were the Russians due to their domestic league, the KHL, taking an Olympic break and allowing such stars as Pavel Datsyuk and Ilya Kovalchuk to play on the team.
-As a consequence of a doping scandal, the IOC banned the Russian federation, but allowed Russian athletes to compete under the Olympic flag after passing anti-doping tests.
-The final was played between the Germans, who unexpectedly eliminated the Canadians in the semi-final, and the Olympic Athletes from Russia.
-In the final, the Russians prevailed, defeating Germany 4–3, and won the gold medal after Kirill Kaprizov scored the winning goal in overtime.
+The ice hockey tournament at the 2018 Winter Olympics in Pyeongchang was held without participation of active NHL players for the first time since the 1994 Winter Olympics in Lillehammer.
+The favorite to win the gold medal was Russia due to their domestic league, the KHL, taking a customary Olympic break and allowing such stars as Pavel Datsyuk and Ilya Kovalchuk to play on the team.
+As a consequence of a doping scandal, the IOC suspended the Russian Olympic Committee, but allowed Russian athletes to compete under the Olympic flag after passing anti-doping tests.
+The final was played between Germany, who unexpectedly eliminated Canada in the semi-final, and the Olympic Athletes from Russia.
+In the final, the Russian team prevailed, defeating Germany 4–3 in overtime and securing the gold medal after Kirill Kaprizov scored the winning goal.
 The Russian players sang the banned anthem during the medal ceremony, but the IOC decided not to pursue any action.
-Canada won the bronze medal over the Czech Republic 6–4.
+Canada won the bronze medal over the Czech Republic.

-Although NHL players were originally planned to participate in the 2022 Beijing Winter Olympics, the league and the NHL Players' Association announced on 21 December 2021, that they would be pulling out of the tournament, citing the impact of the ongoing COVID-19 pandemic.
-Finland won their first ever ice hockey gold medal after going undefeated and beating the Russian Olympic Committee in the final.
-Slovakia claimed their first ever bronze medal after defeating Sweden 4–0.
+Although NHL players were originally scheduled to participate at the 2022 Winter Olympics in Beijing, the league and the NHL Players' Association announced on 21 December 2021 that they would be pulling out of the tournament, citing the impact of the ongoing COVID-19 pandemic..
+In the tournament, Finland won their first-ever gold medal after going unbeaten and defeating the Russian Olympic Committee 2–1 in the final.
+Slovakia defeated Sweden 4–0 in the bronze medal game for their first-ever medal.
 For the first time in history, the Czech Republic did not qualify for the quarter-finals and finished in ninth place, their lowest placement in history.